-The 12th and final strategy is to build sexual confidence this year by taking action.
-The two previous strategies encouraged building sexual confidence by becoming more confident in our bodies and increasing knowledge about sexuality and intimacy.
-So now, let’s talk about action – some steps we could take to have fun with our husbands, build intimacy in our marriages, and increase our sexual confidence – maybe all at the same time!
+We’ve been talking about three strategies for building sexual confidence this year.
+The first two strategies encouraged us to build sexual confidence by becoming more confident in our bodies and increasing knowledge about sexuality and intimacy.
+The third strategy is to build sexual confidence by taking action.
+So let’s talk about what that might look like – by talking about some steps we could take to have fun with our husbands, build intimacy in our marriages, and increase our sexual confidence – maybe all at the same time!

 If the idea of taking steps to increase intimacy seems intimidating to you, make a plan that takes things gradually.
 I read an article this week that addressed this idea in a really wonderful way.
 Lynda Wallace, writing on her blog Active Happiness, shared the idea that we operate in one of three zones – our comfort zone, our panic zone, or our stretch zone.
 We tend to hang out in our comfort zone and try desperately to avoid our panic zone.
 But what about our stretch zone?
 The stretch zone is the place where Wallace says “magic happens.”
 It’s where we push ourselves to move beyond what’s comfortable for us, but not so far that we end up feeling panicky.
 It’s where we try new ideas and activities and test our boundaries.
 As we operate in the stretch zone, we actually begin to increase our comfort zone.

 I think this is something many wives can apply to sexuality and intimacy.
 No matter where we are, we all have a comfort zone and a panic zone.
 For many of us, though, the sexuality comfort zone is fairly limited – which generally isn’t good for our marriages.
 But what if we decided to operate in the stretch zone some of the time, pushing our own boundaries just a bit and adding new elements of sex and intimacy to our marriages?
 The process might be a bit intimidating, but I predict that the results would be very positive!